ROCm/AMDMIGraphX/doc/src/overview.rst

 ========

 MIGraphX provides an optimized execution engine for deep learning neural networks.
+This is a getting started guide for developers of MIGraphX where we will cover some simple operations in the MIGraphX framework.

 Building a program
 ------------------

 A program consists of a set of instructions to be executed when calling `eval <migraphx::program::eval>`.
 Each instruction has an associated `operation <migraphx::operation>` which represents the computation to be performed by the instruction.

 We can start by building a simple program to add two numbers together::

     program p;
     instruction_ref one = p.add_literal(1);
     instruction_ref two = p.add_literal(2);